Ever tried to register a domain and hit a wall you didn’t see coming?

 Keep a “Best‑Fit” List

 Your first choice might be a .com, but if that’s taken or restricted, have a tiered list ready (e.g., .net, .org, .io, .co, .shop).
-This way you never have to scramble for a new idea when the first pick falls through. -
+This way you never have to scramble for a new idea when the first pick falls through Simple as that.. -

 If you’re going for a country code, use a registrar that’s based in that country or has a local presence service.
-They’ll handle the paperwork, local address requirements, and any language‑specific policies that a generic registrar might overlook Worth knowing.. -
+They’ll handle the paperwork, local address requirements, and any language‑specific policies that a generic registrar might overlook Easy to understand, harder to ignore.. -

 Document Every Decision